 This rebate is particularly beneficial for divorced parents, as it can significantly reduce their tax liability, easing the financial burden of raising children under a joint custody arrangement.

 The PTR is available to both married and divorced parents, and the amount increases with each additional child.
-This rebate can be claimed once for each child, making it an important financial resource for those navigating the costs associated with child custody matters.
+This rebate can be claimed once per child, making it an important financial resource for those navigating the costs of child custody matters.

-For divorced parents, the PTR can be split between the custodial parent and the non-custodial parent, depending on the agreement or the Court’s discretion.
+For divorced parents, the PTR can be split between the custodial and non-custodial parents, depending on the agreement or the Court’s discretion.
 This flexibility allows both parents to benefit from the rebate, contributing to the financial stability of both households.

 Here’s an overview of the process for applying for the PTR: